ActiveAnalytics/RReserving/README.md

 # Introduction

 Welcome to the **RReserving** R package for carrying out actuarial reserving.
 This version of the package contains an algorithm for the Chain Ladder method based on Thomas Mack's 1999 paper <http://casualtyactuarialsociety.net/library/astin/vol29no2/361.pdf>.
+Note the name change from the initial announcement here <http://www.active-analytics.com/blog/productlaunch-actuarial-reserving/>.

 ## Installation